 Mr. Steffens is the Founder and Senior Managing Director of Spring Mountain Capital, LP (“SMC”).
 In addition, he assists SMC FIM with portfolio management and strategy.
 Prior to founding SMC in 2001, Mr. Steffens spent 38 years at Merrill Lynch & Co., Inc., where he held numerous senior management positions, including President of Merrill Lynch Consumer Markets, Vice Chairman of Merrill Lynch & Co., Inc., and Chairman of its U.S. Private Client Group.
 Under his leadership, the Private Client Group experienced tremendous growth, increasing assets under management from $200 billion to $1.6 trillion.
 Mr. Steffens also served on the board of directors of Merrill Lynch & Co., Inc. from April 1986 until July 2001.

-Mr. Steffens currently serves on the board of directors of Colony NorthStar Inc. (NYSE: CLNS) and as Chairman of the Board of Directors of Cicero, Inc. He also serves on the Board of Trustees of Colony Starwood Homes (NYSE: SFR) and the advisory boards of StarVest Partners and Wicks Communication & Media Partners, L.P.
-In addition, he is currently National Chairman Emeritus of the Alliance for Aging Research and a member of the Board of Overseers of the Geisel School of Medicine at Dartmouth.
-Previously, Mr. Steffens served as Chairman of the Securities Industry Association (now the Securities Industry and Financial Markets Association, or SIFMA) and as a Trustee of the Committee for Economic Development.
+Mr. Steffens currently serves on the board of directors of Colony Capital, Inc. (NYSE: CLNY) and as Chairman of the Board of Directors of Cicero, Inc. He also serves on the advisory boards of StarVest Partners and Wicks Communication & Media Partners, L.P.
+In addition, he is currently National Chairman Emeritus of the Alliance for Aging Research.
+Previously, Mr. Steffens served as Chairman of the Securities Industry Association (now the Securities Industry and Financial Markets Association, or SIFMA), as a Trustee of the Committee for Economic Development, and as a member of the Board of Overseers of the Geisel School of Medicine at Dartmouth.
 In 2010, Mr. Steffens was the recipient of the Billie Jean King Contribution Award from the Women’s Sports Foundation.
-Mr. Steffens received a B.A. in Economics from Dartmouth College and also completed Harvard Business School’s Advanced Management Program
+Mr. Steffens received a B.A. in Economics from Dartmouth College and also completed Harvard Business School’s Advanced Management Program.

 Mr. De Angelis is the Chief Compliance Officer of SMC.
 Prior to joining SMC in January 2008, Mr. De Angelis was a Managing Partner at KPMG, responsible for developing and leading the firm’s 1940 Act consulting practice from March 2007 to January 2008, and was the Chief Compliance Officer at Brandywine Global Asset Management, LLC from May 2004 to March 2007.
 Previously, Mr. De Angelis served as the Vice President–Director of Compliance at Rorer Asset Management, LLC from January 1998 to May 2004.
 He was also employed by the Securities and Exchange Commission as a Senior Securities Compliance Examiner/Staff Accountant in the Philadelphia District Office from January 1991 to December 1997.
 Mr. De Angelis served on the board of the National Society of Compliance Professionals and is on the National Society of Compliance Professionals’ Investment Adviser Resource Team.
 Mr. De Angelis received his B.S. in Finance and Accounting from LaSalle University, with honors, and is a Certified Public Accountant.
 In 2006, he was ranked in the “Top Twenty Up & Coming Compliance Professionals” by Institutional Investor - Compliance Reporter.